ccorcos/meteor-any-db/README.md

 There are several [examples](/examples/) to check out, but must of them are really just end-to-end tests.
 The best example to check out is the [chatroom](/examples/chatroom/).
 This example uses Neo4j as a database to create a chatroom.
 Check it out [in action](https://www.youtube.com/watch?v=Av1EsSMB33w&feature=youtu.be).

+# Gotchas

+When you poll-and-diff, its possible for you to add a document and have another client remove the document before your write has been verified.
+Thus you are stuck with a latency compensated document that will never be removed.
+Thus it is important use `depends` and trigger the proper dependencies, or use `sub.trigger()` on the client right after the database write.

 # TODO